xaur/decred-news/guidelines.md

 > [BitPro](https://bitpro.cc/) payment gateway added Decred and [posted](https://www.reddit.com/r/decred/comments/8og4he/bitpro_payment_gateway_adds_decred/) on Reddit.
 Notably, it is fully functional without javascript or cookies and does not ask for name or email, among other [features](https://bitpro.cc/start).

-### Adoption
+#### Adoption

-The line between Integrations and Adoption is blurred but the guiding rule is: Integrations is aboud _building_ out Decred infrastructure, while Adoption is about _using_ Decred infrastructure.
-In other words, Adoption is about simply using DCR as money and building new products and services on top of Decred.
+There is no strict distinction between Integrations and Adoption.
+The guiding rule is: Integrations is about _building_ out the Decred infrastructure, while Adoption is about _using_ it by businesses and individuals.
+In other words, Adoption is about DCR being _adopted_ as store of value or medium of exchange, and building new products and services around it.

 Stories must have something to do with Decred blockchain, for example:

+- a new fund added DCR to its portfolio
-- new merchants accept DCR
+- a new merchant started accepting DCR
-- project or organization uses dcrtime or Politeia
+- project or organization adopted dcrtime or Politeia
-- projects building on top of atomicswap
+- something has been built on top of DCRDEX or atomicswap

-Similar to Integrations, try to dig interesting facts.
+Similar to Integrations, try to add interesting facts about each organization, in addition to a "dry" summary of what happened.

 ### Outreach